kirypto/TimelineTracker/Wiki/domainDesign.md

    traveler, meaning it is likely an event or something which happened to that traveler.
 It may have multiple travelers, meaning it is likely an interaction or connection between multiple travelers.
-- `Group`: an alias for a set of one or more travelers.
-   - A group has a set of travelers.
-This can be used to represent a the ownership of an important object or objects, listing the object travelers and the possessor traveler.

 ### See Also